UniStuttgart-VISUS/megamol/docs/manual.md

     mmSetConfigValue("arcball",     "off")
 ```

-The following paragraphs explain the essential steps of preparing a script in more detail.
+The following paragraphs explain the essential steps of configuring MegaMol in more detail.

 <!-- ---------------------------------------------------------------------- -->
 #### General Settings